 - The patient has no evidence of any urinary irritation or infection and physical examination is completely unremarkable.

 - The condition is self-limiting.

-- About 15% of patients will have one episode and never have another.
-Primary haematospermia patients have been studied extensively in the past and most studies show no other associated problems.
+- Primary haematospermia patients have been studied extensively in the past and most studies show no other associated problems.